Resources

 WARNING: PERIPHERAL ISCHEMIA FOLLOWING COADMINISTRATION WITH STRONG CYP3A4 INHIBITORS

-- With ischemic heart disease or coronary artery vasospasm.
+- Ischemic heart disease or coronary artery vasospasm

-- With uncontrolled hypertension, peripheral arterial diseases, sepsis, following vascular surgery, or severe hepatic or renal impairment.
+- Uncontrolled hypertension, peripheral arterial diseases, sepsis, following vascular surgery, or severe hepatic or renal impairment

-- Who have hypersensitivity to dihydroergotamine, ergot alkaloids, latex, or any of the ingredients in Brekiya autoinjector.
+- Hypersensitivity to dihydroergotamine, ergot alkaloids, latex, or any of the ingredients in Brekiya

 - Myocardial Ischemia and/or Infarction, Other Cardiac Adverse Reactions, and Fatalities: In patients with risk factors predictive of coronary artery disease, consider first dose administration under medical supervision with an electrocardiogram.